Chart Color Schemes

 Wellard's residents boast exceedingly positive health performance metrics with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health outcomes data shows excellent results across Wellard, with common health conditions seen at a standard level among both young and old age cohorts.
+Health outcomes data shows excellent results across Wellard, with typical levels of common health conditions seen among both young and older age groups.

 Frequently Asked Questions - Health